 Places to Stay in Portsmouth

 If you’re looking for a gorgeous location, then the Village Hotel in Lakeside North Harbour is the place to be.
-This hotel is nearby Portsmouth Historic Dockyard and the Spinnaker Tower, and is located on the waterfront.
-It offers stylish rooms, excellent food, and even a Starbucks Coffee Shop.
+This hotel is near Portsmouth Historic Dockyard and the Spinnaker Tower and is located on the waterfront.
+It offers stylish rooms, excellent food, and even a Starbucks coffee shop.

 The Marriott Hotel in Portsmouth is on the South Coast, and it’s a 4-star hotel that is super close to all of the city’s best attractions.
 Its rooms feature stylish decor, blackout curtains, and flat-screen TVs, and it’s in the perfect area for family trips.
 Best of all, you won’t have to travel far to get to the Spinnaker Tower or Historic Dockyards.